-PS5 DualSense Edge Controller price analysis: how much will Sony's pro controller cost?
+PS5 DualSense Edge Controller price: here's how much Sony's pro pad costs

-Sony's PS5 pro controller the DualSense Edge is packed with features, but how will that affect the price?
+Sony's PS5 pro controller – the DualSense Edge – is packed with high-end features, which is reflected in the price

 But how much will it cost?
 Sony hasn’t shared an official price point yet, so let’s look at the pad’s features and direct competition to help us predict the PS5 DualSense Edge Controller price.